Why You Can’t Be Your Child’s Best Friend

 Be a parent, not a friend.
 We’ve all heard this saying countless times.
 But what does it really mean?
 And why can’t you be your child’s best friend?
-After all, I always wished that my mom had been more of a friend to me.
 Isn’t that a good thing if my child sees me as a friend?

 Being a parent, rather than a friend, doesn’t mean that you can’t have a respectful and loving relationship with your child.
 What it does mean is that you have to be the authoritative figure.
 Children are not emotionally or developmentally capable of setting boundaries and making good decisions for their own wellbeing.
 It’s your job to do that, even if it sometimes means that you have to be the “bad guy”.